 - Baidu Zhidao which allows the community to ask Questions and Answers.
 Think Quora.

-Be prominent on Baidu and its various networks can ensure you a huge traffic eventhough it may seem overwhelming and challenging at first to navigate through Baidu system.
+Being prominent on Baidu and its various networks can ensure huge traffic even though it may seem overwhelming and challenging at first to navigate through the Baidu system.

 In China, it’s mandatory to invest in an e-reputation strategy.
-In China, reputation is everything.
+In the Chinese culture, reputation is everything.
 Many brands never sell because they don’t have enough “online mentions” from Chinese people.
 Due to all the scandals, Chinese consumers need to be reassured.
-They no longer trust brands which don’t have good reviews on the Internet.
-In addition, Chinese consumers buy into recommendations of their peers.
+They no longer trust brands that don’t have good reviews on the Internet.
+In addition, Chinese consumers buy into the recommendations of their peers.

-Being active online on social media, forums, publishers… as well as regularly posting contents and encouraging consumers to make positive comments about your products/ services will help you develop strong brand awareness and credibility.
-It is also crucial to managing negative feedback or scandals (if any) since bad news spread faster than light in China.
+Being active online on social media, forums, and publishers… as well as regularly posting content and encouraging consumers to make positive comments about your products/ services will help you develop strong brand awareness and credibility.
+It is also crucial to manage negative feedback or scandals (if any) since bad news spreads faster than light in China.

-3. Engage with customers at their favourite place – Social media
+Engage with customers at their favorite place – social media

-WeChat is the most popular social media with more than 80 million daily users.
-It’s the perfect place to communicate with your consumers and publish contents valuable for them.
+WeChat is the most popular social media with more than 1.3 billion monthly active users.
+It’s the perfect place to communicate with your consumers and publish content valuable for them.
 You can regularly share design ideas or decoration inspirations to motivate your fans and engage with them as well as learn more about their taste and wishes.

 Chinese consumers are also used to sharing personal thoughts and product reviews on their WeChat Moment.

-If they are inspired by you and thus mention you on their Wechat, your brand can significantly improve the awareness and gain WOM effect.
-Wechat has various features such as Moments Ads, mini-programs, push notifications, geolocation capabilities, e-commerce, and customer service capabilities, etc, perfectly to boost customer engagement and brand loyalty.
+If they are inspired by you and thus mention you on their WeChat, your brand can significantly improve awareness and gain WOM effect.
+WeChat has various features such as Moments Ads, mini-programs, push notifications, geolocation capabilities, e-commerce, customer service capabilities, etc, perfectly to boost customer engagement and brand loyalty.

 Weibo is another efficient way to promote your brand awareness.
-It’s a microblogging platform which is more “open” than Wechat, helping your brand and its messages reach out to a larger base of audience.
+It’s a microblogging platform that is more “open” than WeChat, helping your brand and its messages reach out to a larger base of audience.